sagrawalx/teaching/sp24_math187a/quiz.md

 ## Quiz 1 {#q1}

-Through 2.6.
-There are 8 questions.
+It'll cover through 2.6.
+There will be 8 questions.

 ## Quiz 2 {#q2}